hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 OK, so now it is leaving the PDFsin EN, which isn't bad, but it does mean they're inside the file, which IS bad.
 So there is nO way to keep then in EN.
 So now, will export to Blexternals.

-Select PDFs in list, then Exernal Files > Store documents in folder for externalfiles.
+Select PDFs in list, then Exernal Files > Store documents in folder for external files.
 But they are already "external files", in the EN location.
 I think it's the Saving As that is embedding the files.YES!!!!
 THAT'S THE PROBLEM!!!!!

 I've sorted that out :-|